mohammad.islam@utrgv.edu

 MS student (Mechanical Engineering)

-Ehsanul Azim is a graduate research assistant in the BioMnM lab.
-His current research focuses on the mechanics of lattice metamaterials and their composites.
+Javier Ramirez is a graduate research assistant in the BioMnM lab.
+His current research focuses on the nonlinear mechanics of composite nanofiber mats.

 BS student (Mechanical Engineering)